b0bh00d/multipart-backup/README.md

 - There's no progress indicator other than how many parts have been copied

-- No option for compression: I experimented early on with compressing each part of a backup using gzip, but it causes it to take a lot longer to perform the backup, and since my partitions are encrypted gzip didn't really save me any disk space anyway.
-So I settled instead of excluding parts that are totally blank.
+- No option for compression: I (Brian) experimented early on with compressing each part of a backup using gzip, but it causes it to take a lot longer to perform the backup, and since my partitions are encrypted, gzip didn't really save me any disk space anyway.
+So I settled instead on excluding parts that are totally blank.
 I may add an option later that allows using gzip.